O'Sullivan family: Legendary genealogy

 According to the genealogy recorded in the 17th-century Leabhar na nGenealach, the O'Sullivan clan claimed descent from the Eóganachta dynasty of the Kings of Munster (and via them, ultimately, from Milesius, Fénius Farsaid and Adam).
-The legendary founder of the clan, Suilebhan mac Maolura, is recorded as born in 862 as a descendant from the line of the kings of Munster, of the Eóganachta dynasty, eight generations after Fíngen mac Áedo Duib (d.
+The legendary founder of the clan, Suilebhan mac Maolura is recorded as born in 834 the grandfather of Eochaid (An Ui Suilleabhainn) born in 874,as a descendant from the line of the kings of Munster, of the Eóganachta dynasty, eight generations after Fíngen mac Áedo Duib (d.
 618).

 Medieval period

 Following the Norman invasion of Ireland in 1169–71, Norman incursions into Munster were made in the 1180s.
 The O'Sullivan clan was forced from their original homeland in County Tipperary by the Normans in 1193.
 Dunlong son of Giolla Mochoda in 1196 from Tipperary to County Kerry.

 They divided into several branches and the two main ones are: